himoose/user-docs/docs/features/llm-beacon.md

 ### Why do weekly checks matter?

 AI models update constantly, and your visibility changes as:
+- LLMs are fundamentally probabilistic, meaning they generate responses by predicting the most likely next word (token) based on patterns in training data.
+This core probability is why the same prompts can yield different responses.
 - New content is published (yours and competitors')
 - AI models retrain on fresh data
-- Search trends evolve
 - Competitors gain or lose citations

-Weekly tracking shows **trends over time**, helping you measure if your content strategy improves AI visibility.
+Weekly tracking shows **trends over time**, helping you measure if your content strategy improves AI visibility at a topic level with enough variations of prompt targeting the same topic.

 ### Can I track more than one brand?